salvatejero/cordova-liferay-plugin/README.md

 This plugin defines a global 'Liferay' object, which describes the interface to Liferay SDK.
 Although the object is in the global scope, it is not available until after the 'deviceready' event.

+If you find any bug, please create a Issue.
 ```
 Liferay.connect(null, null, 'http://10.0.2.2:8080', 'test@liferay.com', 'test' );
 ```